alphagov/design-system-team-labels/readme.md

 ## Updating labels

-Labels are configured in `config.mjs`.
+Labels are configured in `config.js`.

 The groups are only used for organisation, and to avoid having to declare the same colour multiple times.